Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Main technical tools

 \section{Main technical tools}

-In this section, we discuss the main tools used in the proofs of our main results in~\cref{sec:w/oAdj,sec:wAdj} of the main paper and \cref{plug-in est}.
-We begin with~\cref{propo-null1} where $\tau= \tau_0$.
-In this case, it is easy to check that
+This section outlines the key proof techniques used to establish our main results in~\cref{sec:w/oAdj,sec:wAdj} of the main paper and~\cref{plug-in est}.
+We organize our discussion around three main challenges: (1) establishing asymptotic normality under local alternatives, (2) handling the additional complexities introduced by regression adjustment, and (3) constructing consistent variance estimators.

+\paragraph{Combinatorial CLT.} We begin with~\cref{propo-null1} which states the null distribution of the Wilcoxon rank-sum (WRS) test statistic.
+Under the null $\tau= \tau_0$, the WRS test statistic can be written as:

-Note that $t_N^0$ is a weighted linear combination of $Z_{N,j}$'s, where the weights are non-random.
-We use the classical Hoeffding's combinatorial CLT (see~\citet{Hoeffding51}; also see~\cref{proof:propo-null1} for more details) to complete the proof of~\cref{propo-null1}.
-The case of local alternatives, i.e., where $\tau= \tau_N:= \tau_0-h/\sqrt{N}$, is more challenging.
+Crucially, $t_N^0$ is a weighted linear combination of the treatment indicators $Z_{N,j}$, where the weights are \emph{deterministic}.
+This structure allows us to apply Hoeffding's combinatorial CLT \citep{Hoeffding51} to establish the asymptotic normality in~\cref{propo-null1}; see \cref{proof:propo-null1} for details.

+\paragraph{Local asymptotics via decomposition.} The case of local alternatives, i.e., where $\tau= \tau_N:= \tau_0-h/\sqrt{N}$, is more challenging.
 This is the subject of~\cref{propo-asy-tauN} of the main paper.
-Note that under $\tau=\tau_N$, we have:

-When $h\neq 0$, $t_N^h$ is a weighted linear combination of $Z_{N,j}$'s with random weights depending on the $Z_{N,j}$'s themselves (unlike what we observed for $t_N^0$).
-Therefore classical combinatorial CLTs do not apply. {Further, as we are in the fixed design setting, the models under $\tau=\tau_0$ and $\tau = \tau_N$ lack the desirable forms for us to use the standard contiguity arguments due to Le Cam for deriving local asymptotic normality (see~\citet[Chapter 7]{vandervaart} for details).} We tackle these challenges with the aid of a special decomposition which is the subject of the following proposition (see \cref{proof:propo-decomp} for a proof).
+Under $\tau=\tau_N$, the WRS test statistic can be written as:

+Unlike the null case, the weights in this linear combination are now \emph{random} and depend on the treatment assignment itself.
+This precludes direct application of combinatorial CLTs.
+Moreover, our fixed design setting lacks the structure needed for standard contiguity arguments à la Le Cam to establish local asymptotic normality (see~\citet[Chapter 7]{vandervaart}).

+Our key insight is a novel decomposition that separates the WRS test statistic under local alternatives into a tractable null component plus a shift that contributes to the bias.
+This decomposition, formalized in the following proposition (see \cref{proof:propo-decomp} for a proof), forms the basis of our asymptotic theory.

 \begin{proposition} Let $t_N = t_N(\vec{Z}_N, \vec{Y}_N -\tau_0\vec{Z}_N)$ be the Wilcoxon rank-sum statistic based on any random treatment assignment, where $t(\cdot,\cdot)$ is as in \eqref{WRS_N} of the main paper.
-Fix $h\in\mathbb{R}$ and let $\tau_N = \tau_0 - hN^{-1/2}$.
+Fix $h\in\R$ and let $\tau_N = \tau_0 - hN^{-1/2}$.
 It holds under $\tau=\tau_N$ that

 where $I_{h,N}$ is defined in \eqref{Ian} of the main paper. \end{proposition}